PBalewski/Car-data-Hadoop-app/README.md

 - Paginated and sortable table view
 - Automatic recommendation of the most fuel-efficient car
 - Data processing with Apache Spark
-- Optional integration with HDFS for data storage
+- By default (however optional) integration with HDFS for data storage
 - Clean UI with HTML/CSS templates
 - Dockerized for easy deployment